Skip to the content.

 Submission Instructions

-Submissions must be formatted according to the ACM Primary Article Template (for Latex users, use the “sigconf” template) and submitted here.
+Submissions must be formatted according to the ACM Primary Article Template (for Latex users, use the “sigconf” template) and submitted using EasyChair here.
 Authors are responsible for entering all conflicts of interest according to the Conflict of Interest Policy for ACM Publications before the submission deadline.
 We will impose a triple-blind submission and review policy.
 In addition to the traditional double-blind submission that hides the authors’ and referees’ names from each other, the triple-blind reviewing goes further and hides the referee names among referees during paper discussions before their acceptance decisions.

 We accept three kinds of papers: